Bucharest - London Gatwick with easyJet from October 17, 2013

 easyJet, one of the largest low-cost companies in Europe, returns to Romania.
 The British operator has also operated routes from Henri Coanda International Airport to London Gatwick, Madrid and Milan Malpensa.
 But on 15 January, 2012 gave up Romania.

-At that time, Peter Voets, EasyJet marketing manager for Eastern Europe, Switzerland and Austria said: “We decided to withdraw from the Romanian market.
-Flights to Milan were closed on 29 in October, and flights to Madrid on 15 in January.
-The flights were not profitable due to the high operating costs and the reluctance of the Romanian tourists to buy other products on board the aircraft or on the company website such as using priority boarding, luggage storage, hotel reservations or rental. cars. "
+At that time, Peter Voets, EasyJet marketing manager for Eastern Europe, Switzerland and Austria said: "We decided to withdraw from the Romanian market.
+The flights to Milan were closed on October 29, and those to Madrid on January 15.
+The flights were not profitable due to the rather high operating costs and the reluctance of Romanian tourists to buy other products on board the aircraft or on the company's website such as the use of priority boarding, hold baggage, hotel reservations or rental. cars. ”

 Here after 18 months, easyJet announced the first route to Bucharest.
 4 flights will be operated weekly, on Mondays, Thursdays, Fridays and Sundays, with aircraft Airbus A319.
 Rates start at 44.25 EUR / segment, with all taxes included.
 That means about 90 EUR round trip to London, a very good price, but there will be limited seats at this fare on each flight.
 So don't miss the offer!

-Operational program in winter time 2013 / 2014, on the Bucharest - London Gatwick route:
+Operational program in the winter schedule 2013/2014, on the route Bucharest - London Gatwick:

 London LGW 08: 05-13: 25 Bucharest OTP Monday, Thursday, Friday and Sunday

 Bucharest OTP 14: 00-15: 30 London LGW Monday, Thursday, Friday and Sunday

 Paul Simmons, easyJet Director for the UK, said: